OctoPrint/OctoPrint/docs/jsclientlib/files.rst

        A boolean value, specifies whether to immediately start printing the file after the upload completes (true) or not (false, default) userdata
-       An optional object or a serialized JSON string of additional user supplised data to associate with the uploaded file.
+       An optional object or a serialized JSON string of additional user supplied data to associate with the uploaded file.

    See :ref:`Upload file or create folder <sec-api-fileops-uploadfile>` for more details on the file upload API and